Strong Passwords for Students

 Common Sense Media Resources for Parents

 There are a number of excellent resources that are grade-level or age appropriate for you to help navigate student privacy issues.
-Visit this link to reinforce some good rules for screen names and passwords with your student.
+View this Common Sense article to reinforce some good rules for screen names and passwords with your student.

 Goals for the future